esmBot/esmBot/docs/setup.md

 ??? faq "Gifs from Tenor and KLIPY result in a "no decode delegate for this image format" or "improper image header" error"

     Tenor and KLIPY GIFs are typically delivered as videos, which libvips can't decode most of the time.
-This should be handled for Tenor GIFs; if this happens, it is most likely a bug and should be reported [here](https://github.com/esmBot/esmBot/issues) or in the [esmBot Support server](https://esmbot.net/support).
-For KLIPY, you'll need to get a KLIPY API key from [here](https://partner.klipy.com) and put it in the `KLIPY` variable in .env.
+This should be handled for Tenor GIFs; if this happens, it is most likely a bug and should be reported on the [issue tracker](https://github.com/esmBot/esmBot/issues) or in the [esmBot Support server](https://esmbot.net/support).
+For KLIPY, you'll need to get a KLIPY API key from the [KLIPY partner panel](https://partner.klipy.com) and put it in the `KLIPY` variable in .env.

 ---